 Check the Bluetooth Version

 The average range of two Bluetooth devices with 5.0 must be within 10 meters.
-The maximum communication range will vary depending on the obstacles between the devices.
-To have a better signal, move the objects between your LG Smart TV and your Bluetooth device.
-The lesser the distance, the stronger the signal.
+The maximum Bluetooth connectivity range for LG Smart TV will vary depending on the obstacles between the devices.
+Move the Bluetooth device closer to an LG TV as much as possible for a better signal.
+The shorter the distance, the stronger the Bluetooth signal.

 You might experience some glitches while paring the Bluetooth device.
 Sometimes, the Bluetooth device will not pair at all.
 In this case, you have to disconnect the Bluetooth device and reconnect it again.

-1. Click on the Settings icon from the Home screen of your LG Smart TV.
+1. Go to Settings on the LG Smart TV.